BenHall/learn-katacoda/datascience/custom-notebooks-42/03-accessing-the-web-console.md

-To deploy a Jupyter notebook using the `notebook-deployer` template, you can use the command line or the OpenShift web console.
+You can work with the templates using either the command line or the OpenShift web console.
 We will use the web console in this example.

 Click on the _Console_ tab in the workshop dashboard.
 You will be presented with the OpenShift login screen.